willgdjones/pydantic-ai/docs/agents.md

 Retrievers provide a mechanism for models to request extra information to help them generate a response.

-They're useful when it is impractical or impossible to put all the context an agent might need into the system prompt, or when you want to make agents' behavior more deterministic by deferring some of the logic required to generate a response to another tool.
+They're useful when it is impractical or impossible to put all the context an agent might need into the system prompt, or when you want to make agents' behavior more deterministic or reliable by deferring some of the logic required to generate a response to another (not necessarily AI-powered) tool.

 !!! info "Retrievers vs. RAG"
     Retrievers are basically the "R" of RAG (Retrieval-Augmented Generation) — they augment what the model can do by letting it request extra information.

-    The main semantic difference between PydanticAI Retreivers and RAG is RAG is synonymous with vector search, while PydanticAI retrievers are more general purpose.
-(Note: we might add support for some vector search functionality in the future, particuarly an API for generating embeddings, see [#58](https://github.com/pydantic/pydantic-ai/issues/58))
+    The main semantic difference between PydanticAI Retrievers and RAG is RAG is synonymous with vector search, while PydanticAI retrievers are more general-purpose.
+(Note: we may add support for vector search functionality in the future, particularly an API for generating embeddings.
+See [#58](https://github.com/pydantic/pydantic-ai/issues/58))

 There are two different decorator functions to register retrievers: